matthew-w-lee/sec_database_parser/README.md

 ## Usage
 #### Background
 The primary aim of this project is to parse filings submitted with the SEC into a format more useful for analysis by computer.
-Companies over the years have filed their disclosures in one of several electronic formats -- plain text files (prior to early 2000s), HTML (early 2000s - present), and XBRL (eXtensible Business Reporting Language) (since the early 2010s).
+Companies over the years have filed their disclosures in one of several electronic formats -- plain text files (prior to the early 2000s), HTML (early 2000s - present), and XBRL (eXtensible Business Reporting Language) (since the early 2010s).

 Although the filings submitted in XBRL offer a clear path towards obtaining such data, the filings made in plain text or HTML are more idiosyncratic and resistant to simple parsing.
 The organization and format of the information embedded in these filings can vary widely between different companies and different time periods.

 #### Django Database
-OpenEDGAR is used to download the file representing a submission and to store metadata regarding that submission in a PostgresSQL database.
+The OpenEDGAR framework is used to download files representing submissions in an organized manner and to store metadata regarding submissions in a PostgresSQL database.

 From there, upon request, this project processes the content of a filing into a data structure that is used as a standard across all filings.
-The data structure is a List of Dicts, with each Dict representing a "row" of text in the filing along with some other metadata regarding that row that is determined through the processing.
-This process helps to standardize a filing contents with others and to facilitate a search that mimics the "reading" of the filings content on a row-by-row (or paragraph-by-paragraph) basis.
+The data structure is a List of Dicts, with each Dict representing a "row" of text in the filing along with some other metadata regarding that row that is determined during processing.
+This conversion helps to standardize a filing's contents with others and to facilitate a search that mimics the "reading" of the filings content on a row-by-row (or paragraph-by-paragraph) basis.

 The Django app provides 3 endpoints with the following purposes:
 1. getting a list of companies contained in the database;
 2. getting a list of filings for a certain company in the database by CIK (unique id number of a company used by the SEC), and
-3. searching the tables of financial data in a filing; search can be performed for a specific financial statement type or by matching provided search terms
+3. searching the tables of financial data in a filing; searches can be performed for a specific financial statement type or by matching provided search terms

 #### Jupyter Notebook Interface